LWFlouisa/Selection/README.md

 # Selection
 A suite of functions designed for AI systems and traffic analyses, and analyses vulnerabilities specific to my own systems.

+## Special Thanks
+Before we begin I'd like to thank Igrigorik and Red Davis for introducing me to decision trees and naive bayes.
+This was infinitely helpful when I was starting out.

 ## Version
 Ruby 3.2.3 or higher